• Home /

 The Good Neighbor Next Door (GNND) sales program is part of the government’s affordable homeownership directive for revitalizing U.S. neighborhoods and communities.

-This article discusses the Good Neighbor Next Door sales program, which home buyers are eligible to use it, and how a Good Neighbor Next Door mortgage works.
+This article discusses the Good Neighbor Next Door sales program, which home buyers can use it, and which mortgage loans the program can work with.

 How Does The Good Neighbor Next Door Program Work?